-An important role of the CCEB is to liaise with other health science institutions in developing countries and in Australia, to produce significant numbers of skilled personnel who can assist clinicians, health administrators, public health professionals and politicians in their quest for evidence based health promotion and health care delivery; and rational, effective and economically efficient use of health care resources to achieve optimal health care.
+An important part of CCEB’s mission is to liaise with other health science institutions.
+This occurs in both developing countries and in Australia, to produce significant numbers of skilled personnel who can assist clinicians, health administrators, public health professionals and politicians in their quest for evidence-based health promotion and health care delivery.
+A key focus of CCEB is the rational, effective and economically efficient use of health care resources to achieve optimal health care.

-To design and operate innovative flexible delivery modes of education, including web based instruction and distance learning within Australia and overseas, in addition to full time and part time programs on campus.
+CCEB also has a mandate to design and operate innovative flexible delivery modes of education, including web based instruction and distance learning within Australia and overseas, as well as full time and part time programs on campus.

-The CCEB is located on the John Hunter Hospital Campus in the HMRI Building on level 4 West New Lambton Heights.
+The CCEB is located on the John Hunter Hospital Campus in the Hunter Medical Research Building (HMRI) Building on Level 4 West.

 - Post Graduate Students have access to computer facilities and support services within the HMRI Building, in addition to the full range of facilities provided on the main campus.